Novi Sad Synagogue

-The Novi Sad Synagogue (Новосадска синагога) is a former Neolog Jewish congregation and synagogue, located on Jevrejska (Jewish) Street, in the city center of Novi Sad, in the province of Vojvodina, Serbia.
-Completed in 1909, the building was used as a synagogue until c.
-1966; and subsequently used as cultural center since 2012.
-During its use, with a capacity of 900 worshipers, the synagogue was one of the largest synagogues in Central Europe.
+The Novi Sad Synagogue (Новосадска синагога) is a former Neolog Jewish congregation and synagogue, located in downtown Novi Sad, Serbia.
+Completed in 1909, the building was used as a synagogue until 1966 and repurposed to a cultural center since 2012.
+With a capacity of 900 worshipers, the synagogue used to be one of the largest synagogues in Central Europe.

-The Novi Sad Synagogue was added to Spatial Cultural-Historical Units of Great Importance list in 1991, and it is protected by Republic of Serbia.
+The Novi Sad Synagogue is national heritage site of great importance since 1983 and is protected by the state.

 History

-On the site of the contemporary former synagogue, from 1749 until 1906, there were four synagogues.
-As the Jewish community developed, it tended to build new synagogues on the site of the former synagogue.
-The fourth was an exception.
-It was built in 1826 and ruined during the Riot bombing in 1849.
-The first synagogue was not on the site of the current edifice, but at the Kralja Aleksandra Street, dated from earlier than 1717.
+On the site of the present building there were four synagogues from 1749 until 1906.
+As the Jewish community expanded, a new synagogue was constructed on the site of the former one.
+The fourth was an exception since it was destroyed during the Riot bombing in 1849.
+The first synagogue was not located on the site of the current edifice, but on Kralja Aleksandra Street, and dated to before 1717.

-The former synagogue became a major project for the entire Jewish community of Novi Sad, on which construction began in 1905 and was completed in 1909.
-Projected by Hungarian architect Lipót Baumhorn, it was part of a bigger complex of buildings that included, on both sides of the synagogue, two edifices decorated in a similar pattern; one building served as the Jewish school and other as offices of the Jewish community, including a mikvah, slaughterhouse, school, retirement home, and an orphanage.
+The current building became a major project for the entire Jewish community of Novi Sad.
+Construction began in 1905 and was completed in 1909.
+Designed by Hungarian architect Lipót Baumhorn, it formed part of a larger complex that included two similarly decorated buildings flanking the synagogue.
+One building served as the Jewish school, while the other housed the offices of the Jewish community, as well as a mikvah, slaughterhouse, retirement home, and orphanage.